tatermysalad/tatermysalad/README.md

 ### :technologist: About Me

-:heart_decoration: I'm passionate about designing and developing websites and applications.
+:person_raising_one_hand: I am currently underway upskilling to move into development.

-:telescope: I am currently learning Python, SQL and JavaScript.
+:telescope: I am currently learning JavaScript.

 :seedling: I’m currently working on a few projects for the Coder Academy bootcamp

-:zap: In my free time, I solve problems on Codewars/Leetcode, edit videos or do some cooking.

 :mailbox: How to reach me: <a href="https://www.linkedin.com/in/edward-dougherty-998ab21b3/">LinkedIn</a>